-I really like the flavor of stuffed peppers.
+I really like the classic flavors of stuffed peppers.
 But, if I’m honest, I’ll admit that the ratio of peppers to filling is off for my tastes: I could usually eat twice as much of the stuffing.

 In the back of my mind I had the idea for a hotdish (that’s what we call casseroles here in Minnesota).
 I’m pretty sure I had seen something similar on Pinterest.
 But I decided to wing it and make up my own recipe, using up vegetables I had in the fridge.